F5Networks/f5-declarative-onboarding/docs/bigip-examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   The VLAN property **cmp-hash** is available in in DO v1.7.0 and later.
+   The VLAN property **cmp-hash** is available in DO v1.7.0 and later.

 Starting in 1.7.0, you have the option of using the **cmp-hash** property on a VLAN.
 The CMP Hash setting allows all connections from a client system to use the same set of TMMs, improving system performance.
 For more information, see |cmpdocs| in the BIG-IP documentation.
 You can also see |cmpref| in the Schema Reference for usage options.